 Breast Lift – Mastopexy

-If you are unsatisfied with your sagging breasts and wonder what a breast lift can do for you, contact our practice to schedule a consultation.
-Dr. Capek can fully determine your candidacy for this procedure based on your desires, your general health, and your realistic expectations.
-Some common reasons why women may consider a breast lift include:
+Sagging breast tissue can result from significant weight loss, the natural aging process, or breastfeeding.
+If you are bothered by your drooping breasts and wonder what a breast lift surgery can do for you, contact our practice to schedule a consultation for a breast lift surgery in Albany, NY.
+Dr. Capek can fully determine your candidacy for this procedure based on your medical history, your desires, your general health, and your realistic expectations.
+Some common reasons that breast lift patients desire this surgery are:

 - A nipple-areola complex that points down.